 Today’s college and university campuses represent communities unto themselves.
-Large or small, each is a distinct and bustling slice of society that serves a diverse and transient population of students as they live, study, and play.
+Large or small, each is a bustling slice of society that serves a diverse and transient population of students as they live, study, and play.
 As a result, campus safety officials must concern themselves with all the potential threats to the people who comprise their entire campus community.

 The Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act (Clery Act) is the federal law that calls for the disclosure of campus safety information by colleges and universities.
 The Clery Act is named in memory of 19-year-old Lehigh University freshman Jeanne Ann Clery who was raped and murdered in her residence hall room on April 5, 1986.
-After the mass shooting tragedy at Virginia Tech, the law was updated to require campuses to issue immediate notifications about any emergency situation that is a threat to the health or safety of students and employees.
+After the mass shooting tragedy at Virginia Tech, the law was updated to require campuses to issue immediate campus alerts about any emergency situation that is a threat to the health or safety of students and employees.

 Be Prepared for Campus Crime

 Although you can’t always predict or prevent threats and violent acts made by students, staff, or visitors on or around your campus, you can plan to limit the impact.
 Campus safety officials have a general obligation to adopt best practices and technologies that create a safe and secure campus community.
 In addition, you want to be in compliance with the Clery Act and avoid fines from the U.S. Department of Education.
 You can achieve this by developing procedures, predefining campus alerts, and providing campus constituents guidance on how to respond to crises.